ignite/apps/examples/flags/readme.md

-The "flags" Ignite App demonstrates the use of command-line flags and arguments in Ignite applications.
+The `flags` Ignite App demonstrates the use of command-line flags and arguments in Ignite applications.
 It consists of several files:
 -   `main.go`: Contains the main code for the app, including the implementation of the `Manifest` method, which defines the app's name and commands, and the `Execute` method, which handles the execution of subcommands based on the provided arguments and flags.

 -   `cmd/cmd.go`: Contains the definition of the main command and its subcommands, including their names, descriptions, and flags.

--   `cmd/hello.go` and `cmd/cowsay.go`: Contains the execution logic for the "hello" and "cowsay" subcommands, respectively.
+-   `cmd/hello.go` and `cmd/cowsay.go`: Contains the execution logic for the `hello` and `cowsay` subcommands, respectively.
 These files demonstrate how to access and use flags passed to the subcommands.

 The `hello` subcommand simply prints a greeting message to the console, including the name specified by the `--name` flag.
 For example: